 An experienced bed bug sniffing dog (with a skilled handler) can cover an entire apartment in a matter of minutes when a visual inspection might take hours.
 And they usually do so with greater accuracy as well.

-This efficiency is the most apparent (and economical) when checking for bed bugs throughout an entire building — since bed bugs can easily spread to neighboring apartments — and in large, nontraditional spaces, such as schools, offices, and retail stores.
+This efficiency is the most apparent when checking for bed bugs throughout an entire building, since bed bugs can easily spread to neighboring apartments, as well as in large, nontraditional spaces like schools, offices, and retail stores.

 How Much Do Canine Bed Bug Inspections Cost?